-Salon series is designed to further the conversation on belonging and citizenship, inclusive caring communities and diversity.
+Salon Series is designed to further the conversation on belonging and citizenship, inclusive, caring communities and diversity.
 Drawing from both national and international scholars of disability studies, social finance, public policy, social innovation and social enterprise the Salon Series will provide a platform for a conversation and inspired learning.
-This event is co-sponsored by Social Innovation Generation.

 Trust, Power and Understanding – How Government Community and Business can strengthen their impact together